steegosaur/codestats.lua/README.md

     ./codestats.lua --perl somefile

-Note that using the wrong language option may result in undesirable results.
-Use at own risk.

-Also note that the setting stays from the point at where it was set, so all files after the flag are treated according to the flag.
-New flags can be set at any point:
+Note that the setting stays from the point at where it was set, so all files after the flag are treated according to the flag.
+New flags can be set at any
+point:

     ./codestats.lua --perl somefile.pl --html index.html page2.html